chaunceydust/Auto_AutoDock-GPU/README.md

 `splitligs`: Split the merged ligand files downloaded from the ZINC database into each file.

-`result2txt`: Organize the highest score among each result into a text file.
+`result2df`: Organize the highest score among each result into a pandas dataframe csv file.

 - - -